jamshaidsohail5/cube-lang/readme.md

 f(4) should be 20
 ```

-Cube also supports higher-order functions which accept other functions as parameters.
-The `output` keyword is used to return function output.
-For example, the higher-order function below executes a block of code and outputs a timing benchmark.
+In longer functions, the `output` keyword is used to return an output a value.
+The higher-order function below executes a block of code and outputs a timing benchmark.

 ```lua
 function benchmark(codeBlock as () -> void) as interval